TAILOR-UoB/new_ways_of_publishing/booksource/index.md

 :::{admonition} How to read this
 :class: tip
 The structure of the document is fairly self-explanatory.
-The {ref}`sec:intro` sets the stage, provides context and introduces terminology (if you're in a hurry, skip to {ref}`sec:formatting-tools` which describes the most recent developments).
+In {ref}`sec:intro` we provide context and introduce terminology (if you're in a hurry, skip to {ref}`sec:formatting-tools` which describes the most recent developments).
-{ref}`sec:exa` describes use cases with different degrees of interactivity.
+The {ref}`sec:con` section gives many examples of static, dynamic and interactive content.
-We then give concrete examples of authoring training material using Quarto in {ref}`sec:use` either from scratch or converting content originally authored in $\LaTeX$ Beamer.
+We then give {ref}`sec:use`: concrete use cases of authoring training material using `Quarto`, either from scratch or converting content originally authored in $\LaTeX$ Beamer.

 The full table of contents is given in the panel on the left, each element of which is a separate webpage.